 - Remove the pan from the heat and add the scallops, shrimp, and crab meat to the sauce.
 Mix until seafood is coated and set aside until needed.

-- Place the flounder fillets in the bottom of a casserole dish.
+- Place the flounder fillets in the bottom of each casserole dish.
 Add a little water (1-2 tablespoons) to the dish and sprinkle with old bay seasoning.

 - Bake the flounder for 10 minutes at 350° F. Drain the water off the flounder.